BardouilleMhea/mhea_DH/index.markdown

 *Methodology*

-In this reseach study, a randomized sample of 575 books published from 1971–1990 was taken from the Create Caribbean's r.
+In this reseach study, a randomized sample of 575 books published from 1971–1990 was taken from the Create Caribbean's project, Writers, Readers, and Scenes: Visualizing Caribbean Literature.
 Moreover, the project period was divided into three decades: 1961–1970, 1971–1980, and 1981–1990, in order to observe the numeral trend based on a focal point.
 A relative sample was chosen at random based on the total number of published books in the WRS project per decade.
 This may be expressed as a table:

 | **Publication Year**   | Male        |Female    |Total      |
 | -----------------------| ----------- |------------|-----------|